Eastpoint Mall

+Defunct mall in Dundalk, Maryland, U.S.

-Eastpoint Mall is a one-level regional enclosed shopping center located in Baltimore County.
-Eastpoint Mall was one of Baltimore’s first shopping centers and has been serving the community since 1956.
+Eastpoint Mall, formerly Eastpoint Shopping Center, is a defunct mall located in Baltimore County.
+Eastpoint Mall was one of Baltimore's first shopping centers and had been serving the community since 1956.

-Eastpoint Mall is anchored by JCPenney, Burlington, Gabe's, and Value City Furniture.
-The Mall features over 120 specialty shops, restaurants, and services including Foot Locker, Bath & Body Works, AT&T Wireless, Shoe City, Chick-fil-A, The Children’s Place, McDonald's, Shoe Show, Cricket Wireless, and Rue21.
+Eastpoint Mall was anchored by JCPenney, Gabe's, and Black Friday Outlet.
+The mall featured over 120 specialty shops, restaurants, and services including Foot Locker, Bath & Body Works, AT&T Wireless, Shoe City, Chick-fil-A, The Children's Place, McDonald's, Shoe Show, Cricket Wireless, and Rue21.